 The system confirms the factory reset by displaying a notification on the main screen when up and running again.
 The notification disappears after approximately 10 seconds.

-^{} The Settings menu can be accessed from the drop down window that appears when you tap the contact information in the upper, left corner of the Touch controller.
+\ The Settings menu can be accessed from the drop down window that appears when you tap the contact information in the upper, left corner of the Touch user interface.

-Factory resetting the Touch 8 control panel
+Factory resetting the Touch 10 user interface